jakub-stastny/jakub-stastny/README.md

   Unlike in other repos, README in Org mode format is not supported here.
 -->

-I'm a semi-retired software developer, [energy healer](https://jakubstastny.guide/about).
+I'm a semi-retired software developer, currently working more often as an [energy healer](https://jakubstastny.guide/about).
 I like to cook and draw.
 Let's talk life?

-Currently I'm based in Mexico.
+I'm based in Mexico 🇲🇽.
 During my days I had the good fortune of living in Prague, London, Barcelona and Warsaw, not to mention extensive travelling.
 These days I prefer gardening.

 # My tools of choice